Mook-as/stackato-doc/admin/server/logging.rst

 * To retrieve the current list of log files being streamed::

-  $ kato config get logyard systail/log_files
+  $ kato config get systail log_files

 * To remove a log file from the stream::

-  $ kato config del logyard systail/log_files/dpkg
+  $ kato config del systail log_files/dpkg

 * To add a new log file to the stream::

-  $ kato config set logyard systail/log_files/dpkg /var/log/dpkg.log
+  $ kato config set systail log_files/dpkg /var/log/dpkg.log

 Restart the ``systail`` process after adding or removing log files::